-8 Site Sensitivity
+7 Site Sensitivity

-The Department of Environment, Forestry and Fisheries (DEFF) National Screening Tool classifies a section of the project area as highly sensitive from an avifaunal perspective (Figure 8-1).
+The Department of Environment, Forestry and Fisheries (DEFF) National Screening Tool classifies a section of the assessment area as highly sensitive from an avifaunal perspective (Figure 7-1).
 Consequently, by application of the protocol and associated guidelines, this project warrants an avifaunal assessment.
 The national environmental screening tool is a web-based application hosted by the Department of Environmental Affairs that allows developers to screen their prospective site for environmental sensitives.
 Importantly, this tool now serves as the first step in the environmental authorisation process as laid out in the gazetted assessment protocols for each environmental theme.
 Guidance towards achieving these protocols for terrestrial biodiversity is provided in the Species Environmental Assessment Guideline (SANBI, 2020) which, in turn, relies on the results of the screening tool to inform the level of assessment required.
-The animal sensitivity rates the whole area as highly sensitive; this rating is as a result of the known occurrence of Black Harriers and Ludwigs Bustards (Figure 8-1).
+The screening tool provides an avifaunal sensitivity theme.
+However, this layer is applicable to wind energy developments and for all other projects, the user must evaluate the animal species sensitivity's theme for any avifaunal triggers.
+The animal sensitivity rates the whole area as highly sensitive; this rating is as a result of the known occurrence of Ludwigs Bustards (Figure 7-2).